thebandcalledsex/seekthescounge/seekthescounge.org/README.md

 - **Hazards** → spikes, lava, kill zones

 ---

+## Parallax in Phaser

+Phaser display objects use `scrollFactor` to scale how much they react to camera movement.
+The value is not clamped, so you can experiment with any non-negative (or even negative) number.

+- `0`: layer stays fixed relative to the camera (skybox).
+- `0 < factor < 1`: moves slower than the camera, so it reads as distant.
+- `1`: matches the camera and the main gameplay layer.
+- `> 1`: moves faster than the camera, useful for close foreground elements.

+Phaser just multiplies the camera scroll by the factor, so mix and tweak values per layer to get the depth you want. `TileSprite` layers can still adjust `tilePosition` if you need an endless loop.

 ## Tips
 - **Collision flagging**: in Tiled, set a tile property `collides = true` for ground/platform tiles.